j2store/userguide/sales_orders.md

 # Orders

+A customer views the product and completes the checkout process, it is transformed into an order.
 Orders are listed here according to their statuses.
 They are as follows:
 * Confirmed
 * Failed
 * Processed